Statistical Quantum Mechanics of the Random Permutation Sorting System (RPSS): A Self-Stabilizing True Uniform RNG: Conclusion

 In this work, we introduced and formalized the \emph{Random Permutation Sorting System} (RPSS), a novel, software-defined framework that leverages intrinsic hardware fluctuations to generate high-quality entropy.
 By modeling the system with a quantum-inspired formalism, we demonstrated how the conjugate observables of permutation count ($\hat{N}_p$) and elapsed time ($\hat{T}$) capture the dual nature of our entropy source: combinatorial randomness from structured computation and physical randomness from microarchitectural jitter.
 We showed, both theoretically and empirically, that while the raw distributions of these observables are right-skewed and heavy-tailed, a simple modular reduction transforms them into statistically uniform outputs.
 This mechanism elevates the RPSS from a conventional true random number generator (TRNG) into a \emph{self-converged True Uniform Random Number Generator} (TURNG).

-The empirical validation confirms our theoretical predictions.
+The empirical validation confirms our theoretical predictions, including the mode, expectation, and variance of the permutation count distributions, which follow the negative binomial model with success probability $p = 1/N!$.
+Table~\ref{tab:modes} compares the observed and theoretical modes for $N=4$ and $m=1$--$4$, demonstrating close agreement and confirming that the RPSS framework accurately captures both combinatorial and stochastic aspects of the system.
 The compound nature of the elapsed-time observable, which incorporates real-world system noise, is a powerful source of unpredictability.
 The modular uniformization process, in which a large number of microstates collapse onto a small set of computational symbols, acts as a cryptographic extractor, eliminating residual correlations and producing outputs that pass stringent statistical tests.
 Our analysis of entropy convergence as a function of array size ($N$) and repetition parameter ($m$) provides a practical guide for implementing a self-stabilizing entropy source on commodity hardware.

 \paragraph{High-Quality Cryptographic Key Generation} Modern cryptography relies on strong entropy sources for generating secret keys, nonces, and ephemeral parameters.
 Current approaches often require specialized hardware or system-level aggregators, which can be expensive or vulnerable to attacks.
 The RPSS offers a robust alternative: it continuously generates cryptographically sound random bits from ordinary digital hardware.
 Its self-training mechanism ensures that randomness quality is maintained over time, regardless of the initial seed, guaranteeing resilience and long-term security.